AdaCore/why3/doc/syntaxref.rst

 When a module is cloned, any axiom is automatically turned into a lemma.
 Thus, the ``clone`` command above generates two VCs, one for lemma ``one_neutral`` and another for lemma ``mul_assoc``.
 If an axiom should instead remain an axiom, it should be explicitly indicated in the substitution (using ``axiom mul_assoc`` for instance).
-Figuring out if an axiom should be turned into a lemma is not decidable.
-The default behavior of Why3 goes for the safe path (all axioms are to be proved).
+Why3 cannot figure out by itself whether an axiom should be turned into a lemma, so it goes for the safe path (all axioms are to be proved) by default.

 Lemmas that were proved in the module being cloned (such as ``exp_add`` and ``exp_mul`` here) are not reproved.
 They are part